Is your Procurement Management Process future-ready?

-Defining strategies for the sourcing, requisitioning, purchase, inspection, and reconciliation for optimized organizational spending is what procurement process management is all about.
+Defining strategies for sourcing, requisitioning, purchase, inspection, and reconciliation for optimized organizational spending is what procurement process management is all about.
 Creating a list of preferred vendors, remaining within the allocated spend budget, and delivering goods and services within deadlines various functions within procurement process management.
 The critical functions of procurement management include:

-- Operational Support – Arranging/planning order requisitions, placing orders, confirming delivery on time are some of the steps in operational support.
+- Operational Support – Arranging/planning order requisitions, placing orders, and confirming delivery on time are some of the steps in operational support.

 - Risk Mitigation – contingency planning for unforeseen delays or supply disruptions are steps involved in risk mitigation.

 The procurement department should focus on these critical functions for a top-notch procurement management system.
-A fool-proof procurement strategy requires smart planning, careful tracking, and continuous follow up.
+A fool-proof procurement strategy requires smart planning, careful tracking, and continuous follow-up.
 The procurement function is not just about purchasing; it involves establishing long-standing vendor relationships, smart negotiations, sticking to budgets and delivery timelines, and ensuring alignment with the overall business strategy.